CFMC Grants Process Timeline

 - Grant awards cannot be used retroactively to pay costs for programs or services that have occurred in the past.

 - Applications from previous grantees are welcome; continued funding will be considered by the Grants Committee, but is not guaranteed.

 What the Community Foundation funds

 The Community Foundation is particularly looking for grants that add value to, and have a positive impact on, the health and vitality of the Middlesex County community.
-Grant applications should address a need within the focus area and demonstrate impact on the organization, project, community or persons served.
+Grant applications should address a need within the interest areas and demonstrate impact on the organization, project, community or persons served.